 Use our Palm Springs Travel Guide to help you plan your family vacation.

-This list could easily keep going with the abundance of diverse destinations found across the United States, but hopefully these 9 are enough to get you started on planning a successful trip with your teens!
+This list could undoubtedly keep going with the abundance of diverse destinations found across the United States, but hopefully, these 9 are enough to get you started on planning a successful trip with your teens!

 For more ideas on places in the United States on vacation see our 22 picks for a spring break trip, Best Lake Vacations in the United States or our post on 8 Insanely Affordable Summer Vacations in the United States.